cunnie/docs/mac-mini-CF.md

 [caption id="attachment_29322" align="alignnone" width="285"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/07/hello_world.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/07/hello_world.png" alt="screenshot of &quot;hello world&quot; application" width="285" height="142" class="size-full wp-image-29322" /></a> The output of our "hello world" application.
 Plain, minimal formatting, but functional.[/caption]

-We have successfully tested our CloudFoundry installation by installing our first app, which is merely a hint of things to come.
+We have successfully tested our Cloud Foundry installation by installing our first app, which is merely a hint of things to come.

 ---